 This is an accelerated program for those who have completed a diploma or a three or four–year degree.
 This program consists of a 7–week intensive summer semester (Semester 1) starting in early May each year, followed by a regular academic year commencing the day after Labour Day and concluding in mid April (Semesters 2 and 3).

 (The standard program is SSWI).

 As a student in SSIA, your field work will begin in semester two.
 Field work provides you with a valuable opportunity to apply your learning to the workplace.
 In order to be eligible for field work, you will be required to meet the criteria as set out in the “Social Service Worker Student Code of Conduct”.
 In the placement, you will benefit from supervision, and have specified hours, duties and accountabilities to both the College and agency representative.
 Field work is a mutually agreed contract for which you will be evaluated by the field placement supervisor.
 The minimum commitment is the successful completion of specific periods as set out in the Field Placement Student Contract.

 Please note that students may be required to return to school during the Academic Advisement Week in January in order to do a block placement.
-The Social Service Worker – Immigrants and Refugees Program subjects are lecture and tutorial based utilizing texts; some subjects are policy and practice–oriented, and others focus on interpersonal skills and group interactions.
+The Social Service Worker – Immigrants and Refugees Program courses are lecture and tutorial based utilizing texts; some courses are policy and practice–oriented, and others focus on interpersonal skills and group interactions.
 Students can expect to spend 20 to 25 hours each week on assignments, as well as two days per week in field placement in semesters two and three.